Frank-Pechar/react-expense-tracker/README.md

 - Two way binding of input fields
 - Lifting State Up to parent component
 - Used Derived value based on related State fields
 - Use of list Keys for unique id
+- Dynamic styling